Lahdhirim/CV-human-pose-classifier-ViT-aws/README.md

 </div>

-## Application: Human Pose Classification & Beyond

-This classifier is designed not only for human action recognition but also as a **flexible image classification framework**.
-Thanks to its modular pipeline and configuration-driven design:

-- **Configurable Pipelines**: Each stage of the workflow (preprocessing, training, testing and inference) is controlled by its own configuration file (`preprocessing_config.json`, `training_config.json`, `testing_config.json`, `inference_config.json`).
-- **No Code Changes Required**: You can adapt the application to new datasets or classification tasks simply by updating the configuration files.
-- **End-to-End Workflow**: From data preprocessing to model training, evaluation, and deployment, all steps are fully automated and modular.
-- **Rapid Deployment**: The same FastAPI + Streamlit interface can serve any trained model without modification, making it suitable for a wide range of computer vision tasks beyond human pose classification.

 ## Key Features & Technologies
 - **Dataset**: Uses the [Bingsu/Human_Action_Recognition](https://huggingface.co/datasets/Bingsu/Human_Action_Recognition) dataset loaded and split via **Hugging Face** library.
 - **Model**: **Visual Transformers (ViT)** for classifying images into 15 human action classes: *"calling", "clapping", "cycling", "dancing", "drinking", "eating", "fighting", "hugging", "laughing", "listening_to_music", "running", "sitting", "sleeping", "texting" and "using_laptop"*.